Procedure for Tournament Registration

-- AYSO requires that tournament registration be paid by a regional check, not a personal check
+- AYSO requires that tournament registration be paid by a regional check only

 - If you need additional players to augment your roster you will need to follow the tournament directions for Guest Players

 - compose your roster completely, with all the information, such as jersey numbers, team name, coaches, assistant coaches and team manager.
 If the roster is to be printed from eAYSO or WYS, make sure the team information is complete

 - request a signed roster from the Regional Commissioner, firstname.lastname@example.org

 - Complete your registration packet and send it, being sure to include your regional check, if it was not send directly to the tournament

 Ad Hoc Processes